Web Analytics

 Final Thoughts

 The strongest ways to resist peer pressure come from knowing yourself.
-You need to know your values and don’t throw them out the window because you want to fit in.
+You need to know your values and not throw them out the window because you want to fit in.

 We know it sounds tempting—letting go and fitting in—but there are way too many consequences waiting on the other side of that decision.
 This is why it’s important to stand by your truth.
 If you’re looking for realistic ways to resist peer pressure, start with your values.
 Once you know your values, it becomes harder for people to convince you to do things you don’t want to do.